LucidVR/lucidgloves/README.md

 # Hardware
 STL files for 3D printing are located in the hardware folder.
-*Prototype 4 models are currently experimental*
+*Prototype 4 models are currently experimental.*

 The assembly **for each hand** is as follows: